Lithuanian Foundation Project Grants

 Youth: The Foundation believes that the future of the heritage rests in the hearts of our youngest members.
 Therefore we favor projects that instill a love of culture and a sense of community in the younger generation and consider it crucial to invest in the support of youth organizations, summer camps, artistic performances geared to younger audiences and the like.

-The project funding decisions are made based on LF Grants Committee Guidelines.
+The project funding decisions are made based on LF Grants Commission Guidelines.